About this website

 Whose values and opinions?

 This website is not value-free.
-Tim Pharoah's life in transport has been motivated and shaped by a strong instinct for "sustainable transport".
+Tim Pharoah's life in transport has been motivated and shaped by a strong instinct for what is now commonly called "sustainable transport".
 For more than 40 years he has argued for the arrangement of towns and cities to avoid reliance on individual motorised travel.
 The convivial arrangement of land uses and activities should be the main determinant of transport, not the other way round.

 "Movement is necessary only insofar as accessibility requires it."